Married with Children

 Oh dear.
 What the hell was this?
 When you're expecting just a normal Married with Children

 episode to appear on your TV screen, it can be quite a shock.
-I, for one, knew something was up
+I knew something was up when the

-This episode is a Pilot for a Married with Children spin-off (strike while the iron is hot, but
+This episode is a Pilot for a Married with Children spin-off, to strike while the iron is

-as Michael Moye in the True Hollywood Story put it, "the iron wasn't hot enough").
-Three of the
+hot, but as Michael Moye in the True Hollywood Story put it, "the iron wasn't hot enough".
+Three

-main characters are introduced in this episode, Charlie, Vinnie (actually, Charlie and Vinnie
+of the main characters are introduced in this episode: Charlie, Vinnie (actually, Charlie and Vinnie

 were really introduced a few episodes earlier, in "Oldies But Young'Uns") and a babe-for-a-

 neighbour, Mona.
-Mona only has the one brief scene near the beginning of the episode and I feel
+Mona only has the one brief scene near the beginning of the episode and the best way

-the best way to sum her up is to quote Vinnie from a later Top of the Heap episode, "she's a
+to sum her up is to quote Vinnie from a later Top of the Heap episode, "she's a Barbie doll who

-Barbie doll who wants to be a blow-up doll."
-The actress playing Mona is Renee Zellweger look-
+wants to be a blow-up doll."
+The actress playing Mona is Renee Zellweger look-alike Joey Lauren Adams,

-male version of Kelly Bundy - good-looking and none too bright.
+of Kelly Bundy - good-looking and not very bright.
 He even has his share of 'Kellyisms'.
+Perhaps the

-Maybe the producers were thinking that if it worked for MWC, it might work for TOTH.
+producers were thinking that if it worked for MWC, it might work for TOTH.
+But it didn't.

 The opening scene quickly establishes their living situation - a cruddy, lower working class